chandradutta/DL_Assignment_2/README_PartA.md

 - PIL: Python Imaging Library, used for image processing.
 - numpy: Library for numerical computing.

-# 2 Convolutional Neural Network (CNN) for Image Classification
+# 2 CNN for image classification

 This repository contains a PyTorch implementation of a Convolutional Neural Network (CNN) for image classification tasks.
 The CNN architecture is defined in the `ConvNetwork` class within the `conv_network.py` file.

-## 3ConvNetwork Class
+## 3 ConvNetwork Class

 The `ConvNetwork` class defines a CNN architecture with configurable parameters for flexibility in model design.
 Here's a brief overview of the class structure: